devstream-io/devstream/docs/development/good-first-issues.md

 All of these make new contributors feel welcome and valued and assure them that they will have an extra level of help with their first contribution.

-_Please make sure that new contributors should not be left to find a reviewer, ping for reviews or bump, understand why the CLA/DCO check failed, identify that their build failed due to a flake, etc._
+_Please make sure that new contributors should not be left to find a reviewer, ping for reviews or bump, understand why the CLA([Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement))/DCO([Developer Certificate of Origin](https://developercertificate.org/))_ check failed, identify that their build failed due to a flake, etc._

 ## Criteria for "good first issue" Items